Ye Haiyan

 Ye Haiyan (born 1975) is a Chinese women's rights activist, best known for her actions in favor of prostitutes and children against violence and sexual aggression.
 She exposed the harsh conditions of local brothels, in which sex workers were sexually and physically abused.
 She is also well known by the name of Hooligan Sparrow (流氓燕).

 Activism

+Sex workers' rights

 In 2005, Ye created a website to support sex workers.
 She said that year marked her first encounter with feminism.
-In 2006 Ye set up the China Grassroots Women's Rights Center in a red-light district in Wuhan to provide support for sex workers.
-She was not allowed to register the center as a non-governmental organization (NGO) by any government agency.
+In 2006 Ye set up the China Grassroots Women's Rights Workshop in a red-light district in Wuhan to provide support for sex workers and defend their rights.
+She was not allowed to register the workshop as a non-governmental organization (NGO) by any government agency.

+By 2010, Ye's determined writing and advocacy had gained her the trust of better known Chinese artists like Ai Weiwei.
+In 2011, she moved to Bobai, Guangxi, and founded the Bobai County Duckweed Health Workshop, also with the main aim of helping sex workers.
+The police and the courts in Bobai "were either hostile or uninterested" when a sex worker was the victim of a crime.
 In May 2012, Ye was driven to a wall after accumulating debt.
-Her determined writing an advocacy gained her the trust of better known Chinese artists like Ai Weiwei.
 The NGO office Ye was using after support in Guangxi was raided by eight plainclothes men who reportedly attacked her.
-Haiyan said after the attack that she presumed the men had been sent by the local government.
+She said after the attack that she presumed the men had been sent by the local government.